-Greg D. Jackson, Collin Stempien, Lawrence F. Gardella, and John A. Trent, Regional Editors
+Greg D. Jackson, Lawrence F. Gardella, John A. Trent, and Collin Stempien, Regional Compilers

 From undulating Appalachian foothills in the northeast, west to the mighty Mississippi River, and south to the Gulf of Mexico, this region offers a wide diversity of habitats.
 More than 250,000 miles of freshwater streams and 64,000 square miles of forested land support over 450 bird species.